 - (b) With the Bank's prior approval, an employee may accept a bona fide award given for achievement, provided: - (i) that the award is made as part of an established program of recognition under which awards have been made on a regular basis or which is funded, wholly or in part, to ensure its continuation on a regular basis; and - (ii) that the program selects recipients pursuant to established standards. - B. Examiners.
 The exceptions described in Section 5.4 (A)(2) do not apply to a gift or a meal offered to an examiner by an institution that the examiner examines, has examined or has authority to examine.
 Furthermore, an examiner may never accept a meal or gift pursuant to the "de minimis" exception of Section 5.4 (A)(2)(a) from an institution for which the System is the primary federal regulator.
 An examiner should consult Appendix B, Part I, paragraph 4. - C. Gift from Foreign Governmental Source.
-An employee may not accept a gift from a foreign government, including a foreign central bank, unless it is a gift of minimal value as defined by the General Services Administration2 and is offered and received as a souvenir or mark of courtesy.
-An employee may accept a gift from a foreign government greater than the minimal value under certain limited circumstances.
+An employee may not accept a gift from a foreign government, including a foreign central bank, unless the gift is valued at \$350 or less and is offered and received as a souvenir or mark of courtesy.
+An employee may accept a gift from a foreign government valued above \$350 under certain limited circumstances.
 An employee should consult with the Bank's Ethics Officer to determine whether the employee may accept such a gift.
-Any gift allowable under this subsection is also subject to the requirements of subsection D, below. - D. Gift or Compensation from Restricted Country.
-An employee may not accept any gift or compensation from any person or entity located in a Restricted Country.
-For purposes of this subsection: - (1) a "gift" is anything of value, including monetary value, specifically including honorary degrees, awards (such as best paper awards), discounts, entertainment and transportation;